alaub81/syslogserver/README.md

 - Shelly-specific parsing rules → `data/syslog-ng/config/10-syslogsrv.conf`
 - SQL output fields can be adapted in the `sql()` block
 - To map `Importance`, add dynamic rules or static override (`Importance => 0`)

 ---

+## 🧹 Database Cleanup Service (`dbcleanup`)

+This project includes a maintenance container called `dbcleanup`, which performs daily cleanup tasks on the `SystemEvents` table inside the MariaDB instance.

+### ✨ Purpose

+- Deletes old syslog entries older than a defined number of days.
+- Optimizes the `SystemEvents` table after cleanup.
+- Logs all actions to the syslog server (`syslog-ng`), visible in LogAnalyzer.

+---